kdelange/Moon_API/README.md

 __________________________________________________________________
 #### Upload trio's
 ##### step 1: first upload the parents
-you need a parents file with haeder, looking like this:
+you need a parents file with header, looking like this:

 VCFfile,gender,projectNo
 VCFfileNoExtention,female,11